Planning committee procedures

 How to request to speak at planning committee and what to expect when you get there

 The public speaking procedure document (available in related documents below) sets out the process you should follow if you want to address the planning committee.
 This procedure applies to everyone including residents, applicants, agents, developers, parish/town councils and Councillors that do not sit on the planning committee.

-If you wish to speak at a planning committee meeting, please complete our request to speak at a planning committee.
+If you wish to speak at a planning committee meeting, please complete our Request to speak at a planning committee.
 If you are unable to complete the online form you can download a copy of the Request to speak at a planning committee (PDF) form and return it to us.

 Find information on a planning committee site visit